Kala azar: Tackling a deadly tropical disease in war-torn South Sudan

 FATALITY RATE IF LEFT UNTREATED

-PEOPLE TREATED FOR KALA AZAR BY MSF IN 2019
+PEOPLE TREATED BY MSF FOR KALA AZAR BETWEEN 1989 AND 2020

 “Already busy, the outpatient clinic started overflowing with patients in June, with rising numbers testing positive for kala azar, much earlier in the season than anyone could remember and in numbers not seen before in Lankien,” said Casey.